 The 2018 edition was released by Commissioner Tibor Navracsics on 16 October 2018.

 Please find below the new 2018 Monitor publications (EU and country reports, factsheets, infographics, leaflet on EU benchmarks and customizable datasets, maps and charts).

-The country factsheets and infographics are available in national languages.
+The country reports, factsheets and infographics are available in English and their respective national languages.

 In order to have access to updated and customizable datasets, maps and charts related to the EU benchmarks in education and training, please consult the dedicated Eurostat webpage.